Leaf-Agriculture/docs/docs/operations_endpoints.md

 TRIMBLE
 ```

-The `provider` must be one of the following:
+Along with the fileFormat, a `provider` must be set and be one of the following:

 ```
 Leaf